ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 5. RPi4 Heat Sinks (maybe not required, but really helps!)
 6. RPi4 Active Cooling Fan (also not required, but really helps)
 7. Short USB-A to USB-A Cable (don't use the U shaped USB thing included with the add-on cards)
+8. Power cables.
+USB-C cable/brick that can deliver up to 3 Amps at 5V-DC.
+And a second 5.5x2.5mm cable that can deliver the same specs.
+9. USB Power Bank.
+Any power bank that can deliver 3 Amps per port will work.

 #### Links to Stuff
 1. [RPi4 Kit - via eBay](https://www.ebay.com/itm/Vilros-Raspberry-Pi-4-with-USB-C-Micro-HDMI-Adapters/313125561738?ssPageName=STRK%3AMEBIDX%3AIT&var=612153551075&_trksid=p2057872.m2749.l2649)